 Yield is the income that a fund pays on either a monthly or quarterly basis.
 The investor can either take this income in the form of a check or reinvest it back into the fund to buy new shares.

-There are various ways to calculate yield, which can be a source of confusion to many investors, but these different numbers are explained in our article, What is a Distribution Yield?
+There are various ways to calculate yield, which can be a source of confusion to many investors, but these different numbers are explained in the article, What is a Distribution Yield?
 The bottom line is that if a fund’s share price didn’t change and it paid a 5% yield in a given year, the fund’s total return would be 5% for that year.

 For instance, high-yield and emerging market bond funds tend to have much greater volatility than short-term bond funds that invest in higher-quality securities.
 Before investing in a fund, investors need to be sure they are comfortable with the potential volatility.